yukukotani/Kuark/README.md

 # Kuark

-Kuark is a simple SQL library for Kotlin, based on JDBC.
+Kuark (same pronouncation as "Quark") is a simple SQL library for Kotlin, based on JDBC.

 ## Example